- This event has passed.

 Seat Availability for Onsite Events

-The number of seats for our open-enrollment workshops and our application-based trainings is limited by the physical training space that is reserved for the event.
+The number of seats for our open-enrollment workshops and our application-based trainings is limited by the efficacy of online training for this event.
 Please complete your registration or submit your application at your earliest convenience, as we will not guarantee a seat for you until we have received your registration or tuition payment.

 If you require special accommodations due to a disability, please contact Behavioral Tech at 206.675.8588 four weeks prior to the training so that we may provide you with appropriate service.